inquisitorOzzak/PaperGap_Wallet/README.md

 A scrolldown summary of all your adresses will be shown you are free to observe and then return to home to perform another action or simply close the app.

-You will be able to download your PDF wallet from your local filespace.
+- You will be able to download your PDF wallet from your local filespace.

 <a href="https://ibb.co/YddQmpj"><img src="https://i.ibb.co/0992ThJ/PDFPreview-Page.png" alt="PDFPreview-Page" border="0"></a>
 ### Step 7

 Final result is composed of two items:

 1. your hand written seed (12-24 words) that you need to keep private and secure (you can find the example in Step 3)

-2. your public keys .pdf file that you use to send yourself Bitcoin (you can also share it with other people)
+2. your public keys .pdf file that you use to send yourself Bitcoin (this is safe to share with other people)

 Example: